 - 2014: Australian Awards Fellowships Program on Reconciliation and Cultural Recovery Program, AusAID DFAT, Professor Robyn Sloggett

 - 2013-2014: Endeavour Executive Award ‘Scoping cultural materials conservation methodologies for works of art in the Philippines’, Department of Industry, Innovation, Science, Research and Tertiary Education at National Museum of the Philippines, Dr Nicole Tse

-- 2010-2015: 'Controlling Biodeterioration of Cultural Materials: The use of free-radical based treatments to inhibit the communication pathways of biofilms', PhD candidate Caroline Kyi, Prof Carl Schiesser, Prof Robyn Sloggett and Ms Sharon Cather.
-(Read more: "Piecing together the chemistry behind conservation," in Science Matters, April 2010).
+- 2010-2015: ‘Controlling Biodeterioration of Cultural Materials: The use of free-radical based treatments to inhibit the communication pathways of biofilms’, PhD candidate Caroline Kyi, Professor Carl Schiesser, Professor Robyn Sloggett and Ms Sharon Cather. ("Piecing together the chemistry behind conservation," in Science Matters, April 2010)